 Smoke odours from fire and nicotine require a different approach.
 This type of odour neutraliser works by combining essential oil fragrances with organic compounds in the smoke residue.
 Most of the mild smoke odours found in carpets and fabrics can be treated by adding this type of odour neutraliser to the cleaning solution.
 For severe contamination, fogging units can be utilised to produce a fine micron size of odour neutraliser that penetrates carpets, fabrics and other contaminated surfaces.

 All aspects of cleaning in a healthcare environment are important.
-Too many first impressions of otherwise sound homes are influenced negatively by the great waft of urine greeting visitors upon opening the front door.
+Too many first impressions of otherwise sound care homes are influenced negatively by the great waft of urine greeting visitors upon opening the front door.
 In the public’s view, offensive odours equates to a lack of cleaning.
 However these offensive odours can be controlled if the right measures are put in place.

 By using our Odour Control System, it is possible to control malodours.
 There are 10 products in the range we use, such as Urine Neutraliser which is designed to deal with urine contamination.